-Evo’s therapeutic approach begins with the idea that language and stories are powerful tools for creating meaning.
-Stories help people make sense of the world around them---they drive beliefs about who they are, their potential, and where they are going.
-Stories are the backdrop of people’s relationships--with themselves, with others, and with the world.
-Yet sometimes certain stories lead people to become stuck in problematic patterns or addictive behaviors.
-Coping mechanisms that may have once been central to someone’s survival might later stand in their way.
-At Evo, therapists work with clients to help transform the narratives that no longer serve them, and identify ones that help them live their best lives.
+We see language and stories as powerful tools for creating meaning.
+Stories help people make sense of their experiences and form the backdrop of their relationships—with themselves, with others, and with the world.
+At Evo, therapists work with clients to help transform narratives that no longer serve them, and identify ones that help them live their best lives.

-Somatic program elements include: bodywork, nutrition, integrative psychiatric care for both conventional and alternative medicines, and more.
+Somatic program elements include: somatic therapy, bodywork, nutrition, mindfulness, movement, integrative psychiatry, and more.

 Evo provides one-on-one sessions to support clients’ engagement in the world and bring purpose and meaning into their everyday lives.